anatoliifrolov/postgres-cxx-client/README.md

 <a name="generating-statements"/>

-### Generating statements
+### Generating Statements

-Since the library was not intended to be a fully-fledged SQL-statement generator it is capable of producing just the most basic statements for you.
+Since PgCC was not intended to be a fully-fledged ORM, it is capable of producing just the most basic statements for you.
 It is possible to create and drop tables, perform inserts, selects and updates having no extra clauses.